Bidhanbst/railsapp/README.md

 3. Specify the playbook file to run in vagrant configuration file.
 ```
 config.vm.provision "ansible" do |ansible|
-  ansible.playbook = "playbook.yml"
+  ansible.playbook = "playbook.yaml"
  end
 ```
+4. Create a env_variables file which consists of variables that represent the variations among the installation.
-4. Running the above vagrant config file will automatically run the provisioning playbook on that vagrant host.
+5. Running the above vagrant config file will automatically run the provisioning playbook on that vagrant host.
-5. In case of running ansible playbook manually, create a file vagrant-hosts to specify the target nodes where playbooks are intended to run.
+6. In case of running ansible playbook manually, create a file vagrant-hosts to specify the target nodes where playbooks are intended to run.
-6. To run ansible manually apply the following command on the project directory.
+7. To run ansible manually apply the following command on the project directory.
 ```
 $ ansible-playbook -i vagrant-hosts vagrant.yaml -vvv
 ```